rsbarsania/Universal-JailBreak-Bypass/README.md

 ## Usage:

 1. Unzip the Universal-JailBreak-Bypass.zip file.
+2. Launch the target application.
-2. Right click on Universal_JailBreak_Bypass.ps1 file and run with powershell.
+3. Select Universal_JailBreak_Bypass.ps1 file and run with powershell.
-3. Enter Process Identifier Name which you want to bypass.
+4. Enter Process Identifier Name which you want to bypass.